intergrav/overdrive/README.md

 # Overdrive

-Overdrive is a client-side modpack that can be used as a base for profiles that improves the games performance while minimally modifying the game's visuals and functionality.
+Overdrive is a (small) client-side modpack that can be used as a base for profiles that improves the games performance while minimally modifying the game's visuals and functionality.
+Updated frequently.
 Licensed under the Unlicense.

 For suggestions, create issues/pull requests on the [GitHub](https://github.com/intergrav/overdrive) repository.
 I'm pretty new to this, so there could be some oversights.